A Complete Guide to Planning a School Carnival

 Host a Fun and Profitable School Carnival in 12 Simple Steps

-Hosting a school carnival is a great way to raise money for your school while having fun.
-That being said, planning and executing can be a little tricky.
-To help you get started, we’ve created these 12 steps, so you’ll have all you need to plan and host a smash-hit carnival!
+We’ve seen that hosting a school carnival is a great way to raise money for your school while having fun.
+But planning and executing can be tricky as so many moving parts are involved with festivals.
+We’ve created these twelve steps to help your group get started planning and hosting a smash-hit carnival.

 Before the Event